-Managing a team remotely is always a challenge – the inherent invisibility of team members vs the pass by conversation and catch up element form working together in the same building has made software that allows us to interact completely essential.
+Managing a team remotely is always a challenge – the inherent invisibility of team members vs the pass by conversation and catch up element from working together in the same building has made software that allows us to interact completely essential.

-Where does email fit in – while there will always be a place for email (I’ve lost count of the email killers over the years – Yammer, Teams, Basecamp, twitter, etc.) it has shifted to become the more formal of the two formats.
+Where does email fit in?
+While there will always be a place for email, (I’ve lost count of the email killers over the years – Yammer, Teams, Basecamp, twitter, etc.) it has shifted to become the more formal of the two formats.
 Email is the medium for talking to people outside of the organisaiton where conversation or channel posts as they are not termed are the new internal comms tool.

 From personal experience (we’ve been using Microsoft Teams for 3 years now) and from being a prolific Twitter observer there are some Do’s and Don’ts which seem to really frustrate people;